chwilliam85/Demo/README.md

 # Demo
-some basic example of java
+some basic examples of java